Things to do in Waikiki & Honolulu

-A sunny destination of spectacular natural splendor and unforgettable grandeur, the Waikiki, Hawaii area is home to a wide variety of tourist attractions and fun things to do.
+A sunny destination of spectacular natural splendor and unforgettable grandeur, Oahu home to a wide variety of Waikiki attractions and fun things to do in Honolulu.
 Sure to suit everyone from families with kids to romantic honeymooners, Waikiki Beach, Hawaii is home to so many great adventures that the hardest thing will be deciding what you want to do first.
 Whether it’s a surfing lesson on Waikiki Beach, hitting the hiking trails around historic Diamond Head, swimming at Ala Moana Beach or exploring Waikiki Aquarium, Aqua Bamboo Waikiki is the perfect place to see and do it all.
 Keep reading to check out our guide to the top 10 things to do in Waikiki, Hawaii…

 Top 10 Things To Do in Waikiki, Hawaii